cnabio/cnab-spec/103-bundle-runtime.md

 The bundle definition is made accessible from inside the invocation image in order to allow the run tool to reference information in the file.
 The `bundle.json` MUST be mounted to `/cnab/bundle.json`.

-### Injecting Data Into the Invocation Image
+### Injecting Data Into an Invocation Image

-CNAB allows injecting data into the invocation image in two ways:
+CNAB allows injecting data into an invocation image in two ways:

 - Environment Variables: This is the preferred method.
 In this method, data is encoded as a string and placed into the the environment with an associated name.
-- Files: Additional files MAY be injected _at known points_ into the invocation image via credentials or parameters.
+- Files: Additional files MAY be injected _at known points_ into an invocation image via credentials or parameters.

-The spec does not define or constrain any network interactions between the invocation image and external services or sources.
+The spec does not define or constrain any network interactions between an invocation image and external services or sources.

 ### Environment Variables